drventure/Disambiguator/Releases/v0.0.2.0/Readme.txt

-This is a plugin to KeePass <http://www.KeePass.info> to allow the AutoType functionality to work by ALSO matching the associated application file (the root EXE of the matched window) as well as matching a control or control value of a child control within the target window.
+This is a plugin to KeePass <http://www.KeePass.info> to allow the AutoType functionality to work by ALSO matching the associated application file (the root EXE of the matched window) as well as matching a child control name or value within the target window.
 This allows a much finer grained control of matching that just window title alone.

 For example, it's a fairly common occurrance to have two different applications both prompt